Protelis/Protelis-Parser/README.md

 Issues for this project are tracked together with the [issues of the Protelis interpreter](https://github.com/Protelis/Protelis/issues).
 Please open bug reports and feature requests there.

-### Development process

-Create your own fork of this project, make changes, and open a pull request towards the `develop` branch of this project.
-To make sure that changes get accepted, please open a discussion first on the [Protelis issue tracker](https://github.com/Protelis/Protelis/issues), where the project maintainer may contribute.

 ### Importing the project

 Eclipse is probably the best IDE to develop this component,